aitchcoop/aitchcoop/README.md

 👋 Hi, I’m @aitchcoop
-🌱 I’m currently learning PowerShell and would like to learn Python
+🌱 I’m currently learning PowerShell and would like to learn Python.

 <!---
 👀 I’m interested in ...